SSWConsulting/SSW.Rules.Content/rules/use-ai-to-generate-spec-reviews/rule.md

   Visualizing complex system infrastructure using Mermaid for clarity.
   :::
 * **From Architecture to Specification:**
   Entrust your AI with an architecture blueprint.
-See it draft an initial specification review, ready for human refinement.
+See it draft an initial Specification Review, ready for human refinement.

   ::: greybox
   ![](chatgpt_azure.jpg)
   :::
   ::: good Figure: Good Example
-  Using AI to generate a specification review on existing architecture
+  Using AI to generate a Specification Review on existing architecture
   :::

 ## Example